 Please remember our course syllabus is a contract between you and the instructor.
-We will honor this contract while you are studying ECON 2010 Principles of Macroeconomics.
+This contract will be honored while you are studying ECON 2030 Economic Principles.

 This course covers an entire semester of work or the equivalent of a classroom course lasting 15 weeks or 135 hours.
 You will find some modules are longer than others and may require more time and effort on your part.
 Do not expect to complete each module in a single study session.
 Understand, too, that if you choose to submit assignments at a very high pace, your instructor may not be able to grade your work at the same rate.
-In other words, if you submit multiple assignments on the same date, your instructor may be unable to provide feedback and grade all of them within the expected seven-day response time.
+In other words, if you submit multiple assignments on the same date, your instructor may be unable to provide feedback and grade all of them within the expected 7-day response time.